Skip to Main Content

 Apply to UNF as an International Student

 Applicants who are not U.S. citizens or are not permanent residents of the U.S. are considered for admissions on the same basis as citizens or permanent residents.
-However, because of the different processing requirements and time/distance issues (especially for mail), applications and other materials for admission should be submitted as early as possible.
-Be aware that most U.S. students typically apply for University entrance a year in advance of their anticipated starting dates.
+However, because of the different processing requirements, applications and materials for admission should be submitted as early as possible.
+Be aware that most U.S. students typically apply for university admission a year in advance of their anticipated starting date.

-If you are seeking information or have questions regarding international admissions, please visit the International Center.
+If you are seeking information or have questions regarding scholarships and funding, visa, or immigration information, please visit the International Center webpage.
 You may also contact the International Center directly at intlctr@unf.edu.

 View the University's official policy on admitting international students.

 UNF will accept select international transcripts without a foreign evaluation as outlined below.
-All other international transcripts will require a course-by-course evaluation (post-secondary) or a document-by-document GPA calculation evaluation (high school) by an approved third-party credential evaluation agency as outlined by the Florida Department of Education.
+All other international transcripts will require a GPA calculation evaluation (high school) by an approved third-party credential evaluation agency as outlined by the Florida Department of Education.

 • UNF will accept official transcripts from U.S. Department of Defense high schools without a foreign evaluation.

 • UNF will accept official transcripts from an overseas American school without a foreign evaluation.
-For purposes of this statement, an overseas American school is defined as an international high school that is regionally accredited by one-of-six regional accreditations through the Council for Higher Education Accreditation.
-In addition, the transcript must state that the student is in the U.S. diploma track at the international high school.
+For this purpose, an overseas American school is defined as an international high school that is regionally accredited by one of the six options through the Council for Higher Education Accreditation.
+In addition, the transcript must state that the student is on the U.S. diploma track at the international high school.

 • UNF will accept international post-secondary coursework without a foreign evaluation for programs within the UNF colleges that have articulated agreements on record.